FarahR01/DN_Test/README.md

-Project Description
+# Project Description

-Project Title: Multi-Step User Registration API
+## Project Title: Multi-Step User Registration API

-Objective:
+### Objective:
 This project, developed as part of a summer internship application for a backend developer role, focuses on creating a multi-step user registration process using Node.js and Express.js.
 The application guides users through entering their data in four distinct steps, ultimately saving the information in a MySQL database.

-Registration Steps:
+### Registration Steps:

-Enter Full Name: Users input their full name, which is then checked for existence in the database before saving.
+1. **Enter Full Name:** Users input their full name, which is then checked for existence in the database before saving.
-Enter Email: Users provide their email, which is validated and checked against existing records in the database.
+2. **Enter Email:** Users provide their email, which is validated and checked against existing records in the database.
-Enter Phone Number: Users input their phone number, which undergoes a similar validation and existence check.
+3. **Enter Phone Number:** Users input their phone number, which undergoes a similar validation and existence check.
-Enter Password: Users set a password, which is securely hashed before being saved.
+4. **Enter Password:** Users set a password, which is securely hashed before being saved.
 After successful registration, an authentication token (JWT) is generated, and the user session is terminated.

-Technologies Used:
+### Technologies Used:

-Node.js: JavaScript runtime environment for server-side execution.
+- **Node.js:** JavaScript runtime environment for server-side execution.
-Express.js: Web application framework for building API endpoints.
+- **Express.js:** Web application framework for building API endpoints.
-Sequelize: ORM tool for database operations with MySQL.
+- **Sequelize:** ORM tool for database operations with MySQL.
-bcryptjs: Library for securely hashing passwords.
+- **bcryptjs:** Library for securely hashing passwords.
-jsonwebtoken: Library for creating and verifying JWT tokens for user authentication.
+- **jsonwebtoken:** Library for creating and verifying JWT tokens for user authentication.
-Swagger: Tool for documenting API endpoints.
+- **Swagger:** Tool for documenting API endpoints.

-API Endpoints:
+### API Endpoints:

-Save Full Name: /api/saveFullName
+1. **Save Full Name:** `/api/saveFullName`

-Method: POST
+   - **Method:** POST
-Description: Saves the user's full name (first name and last name).
+   - **Description:** Saves the user's full name (first name and last name).
-Responses:
+   - **Responses:**
-200: Full name saved.
+     - `200`: Full name saved.
-400: Full name already exists.
+     - `400`: Full name already exists.
-500: Internal server error.
+     - `500`: Internal server error.

-Save Email: /api/saveEmail
+2. **Save Email:** `/api/saveEmail`

-Method: POST
+   - **Method:** POST
-Description: Saves the user's email.
+   - **Description:** Saves the user's email.
-Responses:
+   - **Responses:**
-200: Email saved.
+     - `200`: Email saved.
-400: Email already exists or user ID not found in session.
+     - `400`: Email already exists or user ID not found in session.
-500: Internal server error.
+     - `500`: Internal server error.

-Save Phone Number: /api/savePhone
+3. **Save Phone Number:** `/api/savePhone`

-Method: POST
+   - **Method:** POST
-Description: Saves the user's phone number.
+   - **Description:** Saves the user's phone number.
-Responses:
+   - **Responses:**
-200: Phone number saved.
+     - `200`: Phone number saved.
-400: Phone number already exists or user ID not found in session.
+     - `400`: Phone number already exists or user ID not found in session.
-500: Internal server error.
+     - `500`: Internal server error.

-Save Password: /api/savePassword
+4. **Save Password:** `/api/savePassword`

-Method: POST
+   - **Method:** POST
-Description: Saves the user's password and creates a JWT token.
+   - **Description:** Saves the user's password and creates a JWT token.
-Responses:
+   - **Responses:**
-200: Password saved and token created.
+     - `200`: Password saved and token created.
-400: User ID not found in session.
+     - `400`: User ID not found in session.
-500: Internal server error.
+     - `500`: Internal server error.

-How the Code Works:
+### How the Code Works:

-saveFullName:
+1. **saveFullName:**

-Checks if the provided first and last name already exist in the database.
+   - Checks if the provided first and last name already exist in the database.
-If not, it creates a new user with the provided names and stores the user data in the session.
+   - If not, it creates a new user with the provided names and stores the user data in the session.

-saveEmail:
+2. **saveEmail:**

-Checks if the provided email already exists in the database.
+   - Checks if the provided email already exists in the database.
-If not, it updates the current user's email in the session and the database.
+   - If not, it updates the current user's email in the session and the database.

-savePhone:
+3. **savePhone:**

-Checks if the provided phone number already exists in the database.
+   - Checks if the provided phone number already exists in the database.
-If not, it updates the current user's phone number in the session and the database.
+   - If not, it updates the current user's phone number in the session and the database.

-savePassword:
+4. **savePassword:**

-Hashes the provided password using bcrypt.
+   - Hashes the provided password using bcrypt.
-Updates the current user's password in the database.
+   - Updates the current user's password in the database.
-Generates a JWT token for the user and destroys the session, clearing the session cookie.
+   - Generates a JWT token for the user and destroys the session, clearing the session cookie.

-Summary:
+### Summary:

-Technologies: Node.js, Express.js, Sequelize, bcryptjs, jsonwebtoken, Swagger.
+- **Technologies:** Node.js, Express.js, Sequelize, bcryptjs, jsonwebtoken, Swagger.
-Endpoints: Four (saveFullName, saveEmail, savePhone, savePassword).
+- **Endpoints:** Four (saveFullName, saveEmail, savePhone, savePassword).
-Functionality: This application handles the saving and updating of user information, including full name, email, phone number, and password.
+- **Functionality:** This application handles the saving and updating of user information, including full name, email, phone number, and password.
 It uses sessions to track user data during the update process, ensuring data integrity and security throughout the multi-step registration process.